SARA By-laws ---

 provided a written waiver is signed by all the Directors.

-operating budget, which shall be presented to the membership
+prepare an annual operating budget, which shall be presented to the membership

 for approval.
 The annual operating budget shall be presented at the Annual

 Meeting, and shall be presented before the election of the Officers and

 ARTICLE XI: Committees